 Guided by the core principle of relevance to global societal needs and challenges, Tata Center projects place an emphasis on practicality, affordability, and performance in six overlapping thematic areas.
-Projects range widely within each area, reflecting the diversity of opportunities for impact and the strengths of Tata students and faculty, and seek low-cost, sustainable solutions in both urban and rural settings.
+Projects range widely within each area, reflecting the diversity of opportunities for impact and the strengths of students and faculty, and seek low-cost, sustainable solutions in both urban and rural settings.